A Lightweight and Gradient-Stable Neural Layer: Experiments on Larger Datasets

+We conduct experiments on these five real-world regression datasets in Table~\ref{tab: dataset}.
+We choose Adam~\cite{kingma2015adam} optimizer which seems to be the method of choice for several works in that area including~\cite{tsang2018neural} in Table~\ref{tab:adam regression}.

-On the two regression Datasets, we compare the performance of a HanNet with two FCNets.
-Table \ref{tab:regression} lists the relevant statistics for the 3 DNNs where depth refers to the number of hidden layers (there exist additional input/output layers).
+We compare the performance of a HanNet with two FCNets.
+Table~\ref{tab:regression} lists the relevant statistics for the 3 DNNs where depth refers to the number of hidden layers (there exist additional, data-size-dependent input/output layers).
 We see that in terms of parameter numbers FCNet1 and HanNet are comparable peers, while FCNet2 has about 15 times more parameters.
-We mention that there is no FC layer in the HanNet beside the input and output layers.

-We present testing NRMSE (normalized root mean square error) loss values in Figure \ref{fig:regression}, where the curves are average values over 5 trials with error bars.

-Clearly, HanNet outperforms its ``peer'' FCNet1 by a notable margin, especially when fewer training samples are used, and is competitive with (on 80\% training data) or better than (on 20\% training data) FCNet2 which uses 15 times more parameters.
-We mention that the best testing performance of HanNet is statistically the same as that reported in [21] with a FCNet model that uses over 5 million parameters.
-Additionally, with fewer parameters HanNet appears less influenced by overfitting.
+We present test RMSE loss values and R-squared values in Table~\ref{tab:regression}, where all values are averaged over 5 trials.
+Clearly, HanNet outperforms its ``peer'' FCNet1 by a notable margin, especially when fewer training samples are used, and is also better than FCNet2 which uses 15 times more parameters.
+We mention that the best test performance of HanNet is statistically the same as~(or better than) that reported in~\cite{tsang2018neural} with an FCNet \& NIT model that uses more than $800K$ parameters.
+Furthermore, with fewer parameters, HanNet appears less influenced by overfitting, as seen in Figure~\ref{fig:elevators}.
+Figures for all datasets in the three models are provided in Appendix.